bendiogene/bendiogene.github.io/free-research/computational-neuroscience.md

-After 6 years of work on this theory in the shadows, I decided to champion it, for I believe it deserves to be given a chance, and for it seems that no one else would do it if I don't (First arxiv available since January 2021).
+After 6 years of work on this theory in the shadows, I decided to champion it, for I believe it deserves to be given a chance.

 ## Backpropagation-based Recollection of Memories: Overview